 - 1. Trans-Canada CPR bridge - Reconstructed the CPR bridge and added a new accessible pedestrian walkway - Added new bridge lighting to make pedestrian travel safe and more accessible - 2.
-Trans-Canada Trail on Maria Street - Started construction of accessible trail to link the CPR bridge to Rogers Cove - Designed trail to have a slope that is less than the adjacent Maria Street, to facilitate a safer and more accessible route for pedestrians - 3.
+Trans-Canada Trail on Maria Street - Constructing an accessible recreational trail to link the Trans Canada CPR bridge to Rogers Cove (project in progress) - Constructing the trail to have a slope that is less than the adjacent Maria Street to facilitate a safer and more accessible route for pedestrians - 3.
 T-Wharf Rehabilitation at Crescent Street - Constructed an accessible ramp on the wharf over Little Lake - 4.
-Rogers Cover Water Play Park - Constructed a new accessible children's splash pad - Installed new accessible park furniture - Replaced existing washrooms with an accessible washrooms and change rooms - Constructed new accessible parking spaces on both east and west parking lots - Constructed new accessible pathways from parking lots to new amenities - Constructed new sidewalk along Maria Street fronting the park - 5.
+Rogers Cover Water Play Park - Constructed a new accessible children's splash pad - Installed new accessible park furniture - Removed old washroom building and replaced with a new accessible washroom/ change room building - Constructed new accessible parking spaces on both east and west parking lots - Constructed new accessible pathways from parking lots to new amenities - Constructed new sidewalk along Maria Street fronting the park - 5.
 Nicholls Oval Splash Pad - Constructed a new accessible children's splash pad - Constructed two new accessible parking spaces - Constructed new accessible pathway from parking spaces to splash pad - 6.
 TASS Track and Field Project - Constructed a new spectator viewing area - Constructed a new accessible parking zone at north entrance to the field - 7.
 Fleming Sport Complex (Artificial Sport Field Project) - Constructed a new accessible field house with accessible meeting room, washroom/ change room facilities - Re-constructed Fleming Lot F and added new accessible parking spaces - Constructed accessible pathway to field - Constructed accessible spectator viewing areas - 8.
 Playgrounds: - Completed 52 playground audits to determine needs of existing facilities - Public Works staff member attended workshop on accessible playgrounds - 9.
-Sidewalks - Installed 1.8 kms of new sidewalks along existing streets where sidewalks previously did not exist and reconstructed 2.7 kms of existing sidewalks - Educated businesses on the regulated size, use and location of sandwich panel signage on downtown sidewalks, including a presentation to the DBIA - 10.
-Addressed accessibility in a proposed Active Transportation by-law (in progress)
+Sidewalks - Installed 1.8 kms of new sidewalks along existing streets where sidewalks previously did not exist and reconstructed 2.7 kms of existing sidewalks - Educated businesses on the regulated size, use and location of sandwich panel signage on downtown sidewalks, including a presentation to the DBIA

+10. Addressed accessibility in a proposed Active Transportation by-law (in progress)